What is muscular dystrophy?

 Neurophysiology studies can identify physical and/or chemical changes in the nervous system.

-There is no specific treatment that can stop or reverse the progression of any form of MD.
 All forms of MD are genetic and cannot be prevented at this time, aside from the use of prenatal screening interventions.
 However, available treatments are aimed at keeping the person independent for as long as possible and prevent complications that result from weakness, reduced mobility, and cardiac and respiratory difficulties.
 Treatment may involve a combination of approaches, including physical therapy, drug therapy, and surgery.
 The available treatments are sometimes quite effective and can have a significant impact on life expectancy and quality of life.

 Assisted ventilation is often needed to treat respiratory muscle weakness that accompanies many forms of MD, especially in the later stages.
 Air that includes supplemental oxygen is fed through a flexible mask (or, in some cases, a tube inserted through the esophagus and into the lungs) to help the lungs inflate fully.
 Since respiratory difficulty may be most extreme at night, some individuals may need overnight ventilation.
 Many people prefer non-invasive ventilation, in which a mask worn over the face is connected by a tube to a machine that generates intermittent bursts of forced air that may include supplemental oxygen.
 Some people with Duchenne MD, especially those who are overweight, may develop obstructive sleep apnea and require nighttime ventilation.
 Individuals on a ventilator may also require the use of a gastric feeding tube.